mtwg/inabox/README.md

 # InABox

+## Other Similar Projects

 ## Evaluation Criteria
+Some criteria with which we can evaulate projects we may want to include in our stack

 ### Technical Considerations for each service:
 - Can it be used in an isolated, per city instance capability?